 To be eligible for Title VIII funding, you must:

-• Be studying Russian at level 3 or higher, or any level of an East European or Eurasian language in the IU Language Workshop
+- Be studying Russian at level 3 or higher, or an East European or a Eurasian language offered in the IU Language Workshop any level

-• A graduate student enrolled in the spring and fall surrounding your Title VIII summer;
+- A graduate student who will be enrolled in the fall following your Title VIII summer;